+Crane is very commonly used construction equipment.
 Depending on the types of work, there are different types of cranes used in construction.
-Now, we will discuss the top 10 most commonly used crane types in details.
-Here’s the list of the most commonly used cranes for industrial purpose.
+Now, we will discuss the top 10 most commonly used crane types in detail.
+Here’s the list of the most commonly used cranes for industrial purposes.
 So, let’s move on.

 - Static Crane